Chordeiles minor minor, C. m. sennetti

 Documentation: Specimen: minor, UNSM ZM 10632 Child’s Point, Sarpy Co 22 May 1911; sennetti, UNSM ZM6253 Indian Creek, Sioux Co 5 Jul 1901.

-Arrival is somewhat earlier in the east than in the west; this interval has been estimated at about two weeks (Gates 1966), and may be related to different subspecies, with eastern minor perhaps arriving earlier than western and central sennetti.
-Early dates in the east are in the south-central counties in mid- to late Apr.
-In the Panhandle, arrival is in early May, although there is an earlier report 18 Apr 1995 at Crescent Lake NWR, Garden Co.
+Arrival is earlier in the east than in the west; this interval has been estimated at about two weeks (Gates 1966), and may be related to different subspecies, with eastern minor perhaps arriving earlier than western and central sennetti.
+The same two-week difference is seen in Fall (see Fall below).

 Concentrations of spring migrants are rarely seen, although 31 in Kimball Co 5 Jun 2005 may have been migrants.